dmyma/iOS-interview/README.md

 ## Networking
 [[⬆]](#contents)

+Latency - time takes a given bit of information to get from one point to another on the network.
+Bandwidth - to the rate at which data moves through the network once communication is established.
+Bandwidth -
 <details>
   <summary> Which JSON framework is supported by iOS?  </summary>
 SBJson framework is supported by iOS.
 It is a JSON parser and generator for Objective-C. SBJson provides flexible APIs and additional control that makes JSON handling easier.